Our goal is to share information and products that are truly helpful to renters.

 - Private clubs

-Background on ESAs and how they came to be
+Background on emotional support animals and how they came to be

 In the United States, there is legal protection against housing discrimination.
 Two federal statutes protect people with mental disabilities: Section 504 of the Rehabilitation Act of 1973 and the Federal Fair Housing Amendments Act (FHAA) of 1988.